XRPLF/xrpl.js/MIGRATION.md

 3. Increased reliability through more browser testing

 <aside>
-💡 Also, with 3.0, the [reference docs](https://js.xrpl.org/) have received a massive update to include examples, more readable type information, and properly display documentation on functions which are part of the `Client` class.
+💡 Also, with 3.0, the [reference docs](https://js.xrpl.org/) have received a massive update to include examples, more readable type information, and properly display documentation on functions that are part of the `Client` class.
 </aside>

 ## 1. 60% size reduction